-The District will continue to provide confirmation of qualification of exemption from permitting through the District's voluntary AGSWM program for farmers desiring to avail themselves of the District's specific agricultural-related exemption, as well as confirmation of exemption pursuant to the statutory exemption set forth in section 373.406(2), F.S., and any other applicable statutory or rule exemption for agricultural activities.
+The District will continue to provide confirmation of qualification of exemption from permitting through the District's voluntary AGSWM program for farmers desiring to avail themselves of the District's specific agricultural-related exemption, as well as confirmation of exemption pursuant to the statutory exemption set forth in subsection 373.406(2), F.S., and any other applicable statutory or rule exemption for agricultural activities.
 Written requests for verification of exemption must comply with the requirements of section 62-330.050, F.A.C., and must include the fee specified in section 40D-1.607, F.A.C.

 Farmers seeking an agricultural exemption determination are encouraged to contact the District's Ag Team as a first step.
 The District's Ag Team is based in the Tampa Permitting Office and is available for meetings in any of the District's service offices.
-Persons desiring to qualify for the exemption set forth in AH II section 1.3(3) will be expected to submit appropriate site-specific drainage and conservation plans for the proposed operations and demonstrate adherence to applicable nutrient, pest, drainage, irrigation or other conservation standards and BMPs that are adopted or recognized by NRCS, the Florida Department of Agriculture and Consumer Services (FDACS), or other equivalent source.
-The grower may contact the NRCS to obtain a federally prescribed RMS plan of site specific BMPs that may be used as part of the District's agricultural exemption confirmation process.
-The local NRCS office for specific regions may be found at http://www.fl.nrcs.usda.gov/contact/index.html.
-FDACS' Office of Agricultural Water Policy also has adopted by rule certain statewide BMP manuals for major commodity crops such as citrus, container nurseries, cow/calf operations, sod, vegetable and agronomic crops, and specialty fruit and nut crops.
+Persons desiring to qualify for the exemption set forth in section 1.3(3) above will be expected to submit appropriate site-specific drainage and conservation plans for the proposed operations and demonstrate adherence to applicable nutrient, pest, drainage, irrigation or other conservation standards and BMPs that are adopted or recognized by NRCS, the Florida Department of Agriculture and Consumer Services (FDACS), or other equivalent source.
+The grower may contact the NRCS to obtain a federally prescribed RMS plan of site-specific BMPs that may be used as part of the District's agricultural exemption confirmation process.
+The local NRCS office for specific regions may be found at the NRCS website.
+DACS' Office of Agricultural Water Policy also has adopted by rule certain statewide BMP manuals for major commodity crops such as citrus, container nurseries, cow/calf operations, sod, vegetable and agronomic crops, and specialty fruit and nut crops.
 Implementation of the FDACS-prescribed BMPs provides a presumption of compliance with statewide water quality discharge standards.
-A listing of FDACS-adopted BMPs and links to the FDACS website for reviewing the available BMPs and manuals is contained in Appendix E attached to this AH II.
+The FDACS-adopted BMPs and manuals can also be found at the NRCS website.

-Following an on-site meeting with District agricultural regulatory staff, review of submitted material and confirmation that the proposed operations, facilities, and plans will comply with the provisions of AH II section 1.3(3) above, the District will provide written notice of verification of exemption.
+Following an on-site meeting with District agricultural regulatory staff, review of submitted material and confirmation that the proposed operations, facilities, and plans will comply with the provisions of section 1.3(3) above, the District will provide written notice of verification of exemption.

 Exemption from permitting for agricultural activities is also established pursuant to subsection 373.406(2), F.S., (known as the statutory agricultural exemption).
 This provision allows persons engaged in the occupation of agriculture, silviculture, floriculture or horticulture to alter the topography of any tract of land, including but not limited to activities that may impede or divert the flow of surface waters or adversely impact wetlands, for purposes consistent with the normal and customary practice of such occupation in the area; provided that such alteration is not for the sole or predominant purpose of impeding or diverting the flow of surface waters or adversely impacting wetlands.
 This exemption applies to lands classified as agricultural pursuant to section 193.461, F.S., and to activities requiring an ERP pursuant to Part IV of Chapter 373, F.S.
-This exemption does not apply to any activities previously authorized by an ERP or a management and storage of surface waters permit pursuant to Part IV of Chapter 373, F.S., or a dredge and fill permit issued pursuant to Chapter 403, F.S.
+This exemption does not apply to any activities previously authorized by an ERP or a management and storage of surface waters permit issued pursuant to Part IV of Chapter 373, F.S., or a dredge and fill permit issued pursuant to Chapter 403, F.S.
 While a District determination of exemption from permitting on the basis of this statutory exemption is not required in order for such activities to be exempt, the AGSWM program can be used to obtain District verification of this exemption.